echo2echo/passwordGenerator/README.md

 Change the length parameter in the URL below for how long you would like your password to be.

+Passwords 16 or more are recommended for added security

 Most Systems should accept passwords up to 64 characters.

 FYI, A Gmail password can be up to 100 characters long.

 An Outlook/Microsoft account password can be 256 charaters long.

 Retrieve password with a web browser...